-A quick guide to the best headsets and platforms on the market
+A quick guide to the best VR headsets and platforms on the market

-At present, headsets are either mobile or tethered.
-Mobile headsets allow a user to attach a cellphone, turning their smartphone into a VR device and meaning no wires are required.
-The Samsung Gear VR and Google Daydream View are inexpensive mobile headsets.
+At present, the VR headset is either mobile or tethered.
+Mobile headsets allow a user to attach a cellphone, turning their smartphone into a VR device.
+This means no wires are required.
+The Samsung Gear VR and Google Daydream View is an inexpensive mobile virtual reality headset.
 Tethered headsets offer six degrees of freedom (6DOF) to accurately track a user’s position for a more immersive virtual reality experience.
 Due to the limited processing power of smartphones compared to desktop or laptop computers, tethered VR headsets typically provide a much more immersive and realistic cockpit experience.

 There are several pieces of equipment a user needs to get started: